fonta-rh/two-node-toolbox-tnf/deploy/openshift-clusters/README.md

 ### Troubleshooting Connection Issues:

 - If you lose the ability to reach your cluster, it's likely an issue with the proxy container on the remote host.
-  - SSH into the remote host (you can run `make ssh` from the dev-env-aws-hypervisor folder).
+  - SSH into the remote host (you can run `make ssh` from the aws-hypervisor folder).
   - Validate that the external-squid pod is running `podman ps`.
 You should see output containing the following:
 `...  quay.io/openshifttest/squid-proxy:multiarch  /bin/sh -c /usr/l...
 Up 27 seconds external-squid ...
 `